keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/orchestrate/_index.md

 ---

-In this exercise, we will configure the Keptn Lifecyle Toolkit to run deployment checks as part of your job scheduler.
+In this exercise, we will configure the Keptn Lifecyle Toolkit to run deployment checks as part of your deployment.
 Whether you are deploying your software with
 Argo, Flux, another deployment engine, or even `kubctl --apply`, the Lifecycle Toolkit can do the following: